• Skip to primary navigation

 Here is a short video on how different plants survive frost.
 We show the huge difference between summer and winter crops in the garden.
 If you can’t see the video, go here.

 Hope this helps you to see the big potential winter crops have in a cold climate garden.
-Many plant varieties do not just survive but thrive after freezing temperatures arrive.
-Cabbage family plants and root vegetables tend to only get sweeter and better.
+Many plant varieties do not just survive but thrive in freezing temperatures.

 Inspiring books for winter gardening: